Arc Rise Fantasia: Gameplay

+An early battle in Arc Rise Fantasia: party member Alphonse attacks an enemy.

-Arc Rise Fantasia is a role-playing video game where players principally take on the role of protagonist L'Arc Bright Lagoon and a growing party of companions.
+Arc Rise Fantasia is a role-playing video game (RPG) where players principally take on the role of protagonist L'Arc Bright Lagoon and a growing party of companions.
 The story is communicated through full motion cutscenes using CGI or in-game character models, visual novel-like voiced sequences showing dialogue between characters represented as portraits, and text-based "Skits" activated by the player during exploration.
 Controlling L'Arc, the player navigates overworld zones, and more detailed dungeon and town environments.
 In towns, the party can interact with shop keepers to buy supplies and items such as weapons and armor or accessories.
 Guilds found through the game give access to side quests.
 The player can also engage in a slot machine minigame to win powerful equipment and items using special coins found during exploration.
 Similar rare items and equipment can be earned by defeating special monsters in dungeons.

 Combat is triggered upon running into an enemy sprite in a dungeon or overworld, with player or enemy ambushes impacting the party's starting performance.
 The battle system, dubbed the "Trinity Battle System", uses turn-based mechanics, with the party and enemies each getting opportunities to act; the player's party is limited to three, with an AI-controlled fourth character joining during certain story-driven sections.
 Actions available to the party are attacking, defending, using skills and equipped magic, passing or moving their turn which changes that character's position in the turn order, and using an item.
 All combatants draw on a shared pool of Action Points (AP), with all actions requiring AP and one character able to take multiple turns.
 Magic spells require both AP and magic points to cast successfully.
 If a party member is knocked out, the AP meter shrinks, though skills are reduced in price to compensate.
-Characters can be individually controlled, or the player can use an AI command menu to preset the two secondary party members.
+Characters can be individually controlled, or the player can use an AI command "Tactics" menu to activate preset commands for one turn based on behavioral instructions, with the party automatically carrying the instructions out.